 Hope this gives some insights into the intricacies involved in achieving query performance and the interplay between various factors such as the query, predicates, selectivities, and index-type.

-Couchbase Server 4.6 Developer Preview is available now.
+Couchbase Server 4.6 and Couchbase Server 5.0 is available now.
 It has a bunch of cool performance optimizations in N1QL.
-Try it out and let me know any questions, or just how awesome it is.